-Thinning hair refers to minor to moderate hair loss.
 Unlike widespread hair loss, thinning hair doesn’t necessarily cause baldness.
-It does, however, give the appearance of thinner spots of hair on your head.
+It does, however, give the appearance of sparser spots of hair on your head.

-- Over-treating your hair.
-This includes color treatments, perms, relaxers, and more.
+- Overtreating your hair: This includes color treatments, perms, and relaxers.

-- Using harsh hair products, such as extreme-hold hair sprays and gels.
-Temporary color can also be harsh for your hair.
+- Using harsh hair products: These hair products include extreme-hold hair sprays and gels.

-- Wearing your hair up too tightly.
-Whether you’re wearing an up-do or pulling your hair up in a ponytail for working out, this can tug on your hair and break it from the follicles, causing thin spots over time.
+- Wearing tight hairstyles: Whether you’re wearing an updo or pulling your hair up in a ponytail for working out, this can tug on your hair and break it from the follicles, causing thin spots over time.

-- Not getting enough iron, folic acid, and other minerals in your diet.
-These all help follicles produce hair naturally.
+- Not getting enough of certain nutrients in your diet: Iron, folic acid, and other minerals all help follicles produce hair naturally.

-Thinning hair may also be hereditary.
-Underlying medical considerations can also lead to this condition.
+Thinning hair may also be hereditary or from underlying medical conditions.
 You might have thinning hair if you: